-The Company's primary sources of liquidity are its cash and short-term marketable securities, which aggregated \$21.2 million at December 31, 2013 and \$25.3 million at December 31, 2012, and its revolving line of credit.
-In 2013, the Company generated \$29.8 million in cash from operating activities, compared with \$18.0 million and \$17.1 million in 2012 and 2011, respectively.
+The Company's primary sources of liquidity are its cash and short-term marketable securities, which aggregated \$25.3 million at December 31, 2012 and \$15.1 million at December 31, 2011, and its revolving line of credit.
+In 2012, the Company generated \$18.0 million in cash from operating activities, compared with \$17.1 million and \$98,000 in 2011 and 2010, respectively.
 Fluctuations in net cash from operating activities have mainly resulted from changes in net earnings and operating assets and liabilities, and most significantly the year-end inventory and accounts receivable balances.

-The Company's capital expenditures were \$2.7 million, \$9.5 million and \$8.2 million in 2013, 2012 and 2011, respectively.
-In addition, in 2013 the Company purchased a 50% interest in a building in Montreal, Canada for \$3.2 million.
-In 2012, capital expenditures included a project to connect a neighboring building, acquired in 2011, to the Company's existing office and distribution center in Glendale, Wisconsin.
-The Company expects capital expenditures to be approximately \$2 million to \$3 million in 2014.
+The Company's capital expenditures were \$9.5 million, \$8.2 million and \$1.5 million in 2012, 2011 and 2010, respectively.
+Capital expenditures in 2012 included a project to connect a neighboring building, acquired in December 2011, to the Company's existing distribution center in Glendale, Wisconsin.
+This project was completed in the fourth quarter of 2012.
+The Company expects capital expenditures to decrease to approximately \$4 million to \$6 million in 2013, and to \$1 million to \$3 million thereafter.